Skip To Main Content

 • For adolescents 12 years of age and older, the XOLAIR Autoinjector or prefilled syringe may be self-administered under adult supervision

-• The XOLAIR Autoinjector not intended for use in pediatric patients under 12 years of age
+• The XOLAIR Autoinjector is not intended for use in pediatric patients under 12 years of age

 • For pediatric patients 1 to 11 years of age, XOLAIR prefilled syringe should be administered by a caregiver